 WRV opened a sister office in Fort Collins and initiated the Youth Program, which has engaged over 4,000 youth thus far.

-In 2017, WRV reached three huge milestones.
-We completed our 1,000th project, reached 40,000 volunteers engaged, and those volunteers contributed over 490,000 hours valued at over $10 million.
+WRV reached three huge milestones: We completed our 1,000th project, reached 40,000 volunteers engaged, and those volunteers contributed over 490,000 hours valued at over $10 million.
 WRV volunteers now contribute over 40,000 volunteer hours annually, making us one of the largest volunteer outdoor stewardship organizations in Colorado, and perhaps the United States.